 Mr. Zigrang holds a Master of Science in Health Administration and a Master of Business Administration from the University of Missouri at Columbia.
-He is a Fellow of the American College of Healthcare Executives, and serves as President of the St. Louis Chapter of the American Society of Appraisers (ASA).
+He is a Fellow of the American College of Healthcare Executives, and serves current Chair of the ASA HSIG Committee.